OnyebuchiDeji/haevenhaazer/markdown_templates/home_md.md

 ### About the Web Site

 Date of creation of this page: Wednesday 5th June 2024.
-This is the day I created this html generator from markdown in Python.
-And finished making most of the app.
+This is the day I created the html generator from markdown in Python and finished making most of the app.

+This is however an intermediate site.

+Soon, somewhere <b><em>here</b></em> will be a link to my actual Portfolio Website.

 <br><br>